HooDeLin/CS3245-Legal-Case-Retrieval/README.txt

 search.py
     - Query class is an abstraction for a query, which records the expansion version of the query, as well as if the query is a boolean retrieval query.
-    - QueryParser accepts the raw query and create Query objects It is able to determine whether the query is a boolean retrieval query or a free text query.
+    - QueryParser accepts the raw query and create Query objects.
+It is able to determine whether the query is a boolean retrieval query or a free text query.
     - The SearchEngine class is the main search mechanism to interpret the index and postings as well as getting the result from the query objects